highnet/highnet/README.md

 ## ✨ Featured Projects

-Here are some of the projects I'm proud of:
+Here are some of the projects I'm most proud of:

 1. 🇦🇹 Key Web Platforms for the City of Vienna